Kvikku/IntuneAssignments/README.md

 ## Application deployment

-Application deployment is done on the home page (House icon)
+Application deployment is done on the application page (top left icon)

 1. First you find and double click the application(s) that you want to deploy.
 This will move them to the check list
 2. Then you do the same for the group(s) you want to deploy to.